phcfbr/nmapAutomator/README.md

-#NOTICE
+# NOTICE

-This is a FORK of the original script by 21y4d
+This is a FORK of the original script by 21y4d.
+I may or may not update it but will defo use it!
+Many thanks mate!

 # nmapAutomator
 A script that you can run in the background!